mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 Finally, after the application of the operations of the Tezos block, the Layer 1 pushes one final internal message “End of level”.
-Similarly to “Start of level“, this internal message does not come with any payload.
+Similarly to “Start of level“, these internal messages does not come with any payload.

 .. _reveal_data_channel_smart_rollups_alpha: